wallco/wallco/README.md

 I look forward to dive deeper into the data world and eventually get a full time position as a Data Scientist, Data Engineer or even Back-end Developer.

-- :alien: My main technologies are Python, SQL and JavaScript
+- :alien: My main technologies are Python, SQL, AWS/Google Cloud and JavaScript
 - :books: I am, above all, a learning enthusiast and always aiming to work with new stuff!

 **Languages and Tools:**